Microsoft/azure-docs.hu-hu/articles/databox-online/azure-stack-edge-pro-r-deploy-prep.md

     ![Ugrás az Azure Stack Edge Pro-erőforrásra](media/azure-stack-edge-pro-r-deploy-prep/azure-stack-edge-resource-1.png)

-A megrendelés elhelyezése után a Microsoft áttekinti a rendelést, és elküldi Önt (e-mailben) a szállítási adatokkal.
+A megrendelés elhelyezése után a Microsoft áttekinti a rendelést és a kapcsolattartási adatokat (e-mailben) a szállítási adatokkal.

 <!--![Notification for review of the Azure Stack Edge Pro order](media/azure-stack-edge-gpu-deploy-prep/azure-stack-edge-resource-2.png) - If this is restored, it must go above "After the resource is successfully created."
 The azure-stack-edge-resource-1.png would seem superfluous in that case.-->